 I have had the privilege of serving as Chair of the Wetherby High School Governing Board for over a decade now.
 It has been an interesting experience, as well as a very rewarding one, to see the school grow and develop year by year.

-We know that we now have a successful school which enables all of our children to achieve their potential, both personal and academic, and to leave us as confident and resilient young adults, well prepared for whatever lies ahead for them.
+We know that we have a very successful, inclusive community school which enables all of our children, whatever their ability, to achieve their potential, both personal and academic, and to leave us as confident and resilient young adults, well prepared for whatever lies ahead for them.

 School governors are unpaid volunteers, but the role is a demanding and responsible one which requires both time and commitment.
 We are very fortunate at Wetherby High School in having a team of individuals who are keen to ensure its continued success.
 You will find more information about them on this page of the school website.

 If you would like to ask a question or make a comment, whether it be critical or complimentary, governors can be contacted via this website or through the School Office.